Ristosano home Foods and Services for Dysphagia.

 Dysphagia Recipes

-Dysphagia: what to eat
+Dysphagia: What to Eat

-Complete guide and recommended products Ristosano Home
+Complete Guide and Recommended Products: Ristosano Home

-In this guide, you will find out what to eat if you have dysphagia, what products to choose, and how to simplify meals with the ready-to-eat and balanced foods available at Ristosano Home.
+In this guide, youโ€™ll discover what to eat if you have dysphagia, which products to choose, and how to simplify mealtime with the ready-to-eat, nutritionally balanced meals available on Ristosano Home.

-What to Eat in the Case of Dysphagia
+What to Eat If You Have Dysphagia

-Those with dysphagia need foods with controlled textures-soft, homogeneous, smooth-to avoid choking hazards and ensure safe intake of calories, protein, and fluids.
-The main categories indicated are:
+People with dysphagia need foods with controlled texturesโ€”soft, uniform, and smoothโ€”to prevent choking and ensure safe intake of calories, protein, and fluids.
+The main recommended categories are:

 • Soft or creamy meals

-• Homogeneous purees
+• Smooth purees

 • Gelled beverages